Alonso-del-Arte/currency-demo/README.md

 * TestFrame 1.0 or later (`org.testframe.api` namespace, `assertPrintOut()`).
 Go
 to [testframe.org](https://testframe.org) and click on "Download Version 1.0".

+## Online currency conversion APIs

+There are many currency conversion APIs online that can be used from a Java program like the one in this project.
+I came across Manny's Currency Converter API through Stack Overflow many years ago and found it to be quite easy and straightforward to use.
+The free tier allows up to one hundred HTTP requests in an hour.
+The request syntax is very simple and so is the JSON response.
+So that's the one I chose for this project.

 ## Notes about internationalization

 Although I have not made a conscious effort to internationalize this repository,